 Let me share with you some of the pros and cons of moving to Hawaii.
 During the pandemic, the interest in living in Hawaii has increased.

 My father is Hawaiian, I got married in Hawaii, and I’ve been going back for the past 40 years.
 Hawaii is simply the best place on Earth.
 In fact, my master plan is to retire by 45 with two kids and move back to Hawaii.
+The master plan has been delayed, but I still plan to return!

 Whether you want to move to Hawaii all depends on what stage in life you are in and what business you have.